January 15, 2025

 The information you could obtain from an ezra full-body screening has the potential to help you find problems that may be lurking inside your body earlier.

-The ezra Full Body is $1,950, or $180 a month, and the ezra Full Body Plus is $2,350 or $220 a month.
-The Full Body Plus includes a LDCT (low dose CT) chest scan, coronary calcium scoring, and a prostate scan with IV contrast.
-The scan is ultra-sensitive, accurate, fast, safe, and painless.
+The Ezra Full Body Flash, which includes the head, neck, abdomen, and pelvis, is $1,495 or as low as $94 a month.
+A Full Body is $2,395, or as low as $84 a month, which includes head, neck, abdomen, pelvis, and spine.
+The Full Body Plus is $2,695 or as low as $94 a month.
+The Full Body Plus includes the above scan locations, as well as an LDCT (low dose CT) chest scan, coronary calcium scoring, and a prostate scan with IV contrast.

 We also offer three-year and five-year plans at a significant discount.